Home

 Value proposition budgeting involves looking at every single item in the budget and determining its value—to your staff, your customers, and any other stakeholders who may be impacted—and its cost.
 With careful consideration, you can eliminate expenses that don’t bring enough value to your business.

-Activity-based budgeting is a results-focused approach, because it requires you to list the goals you want to achieve, then work backwards to see which activities will help you meet those goals.
-From there you can fund these activities that will directly and indirectly help you achieve the desired results.
+Activity-based budgeting is a results-focused approach because it requires you to list the goals you want to achieve and then work backward to see which activities will help you meet those goals.
+From there, you can fund these activities that will directly and indirectly help you achieve the desired results.

-It is important to understand how each of these budgeting methods will affect your company and be prepared for who you will need to involve to make sure processes run smoothly.
+It is important to understand how each of these budgeting methods will affect your company and prepare for who you will need to involve to make sure processes run smoothly.

 Budget visibility